We want to create equal opportunity for tertiary education through guarantor-free loans – Bawumia

-The Vice President, Dr Mahamudu Bawumia says the newest educational intervention by the NPP, the guarantor-free tertiary students loan, is to create equal opportunities for access to tertiary education in Ghana.
+The Vice President, Dr. Mahamudu Bawumia says the newest educational intervention by the NPP, the guarantor-free tertiary student loan, is to create equal opportunities for access to tertiary education in Ghana.

 The Akufo-Addo government has already delivered an unprecedented intervention at the senior high school (SHS) level.
 In its first year of assuming office in 2017, the Akufo-Addo government fulfilled its promise to make secondary education free, and three years on, over 1.2 million children at all levels of secondary school are benefitting from the intervention, which also includes free meals, uniforms and textbooks.